 Before signing a promissory note for your education loan, always read it carefully.
 Check the loan amount, the interest rate, how and when you need to repay, and what happens if you miss an EMI.

 If anything feels confusing, ask the bank or your parents to explain.
-Don’t sign until you fully understand the terms.
+Do not sign until you fully understand the terms.

 Key Takeaways

-Promissory notes are clear, simple promises in writing to repay education loans.
-They protect both the borrower and lender by outlining how much money is borrowed, interest charged, and repayment terms.
-Understanding these notes helps you stay informed, avoid surprises, and manage your loan responsibly for a better financial future.
+Promissory notes are clear, legally binding written promises to repay loans.
+In India, they are governed by the Negotiable Instruments Act, 1881, and may attract stamp duty depending on the state.
+They protect both the borrower and lender by recording the loan amount, interest charged, and repayment terms.
+Understanding promissory notes helps you stay informed, avoid surprises, and manage your loan responsibly for a better financial future.